Skip to main content Skip to main navigation

 Opening a bank account as an international student

 One of the first things you’ll likely need to do is organise your banking in Australia.
-Once you arrive, you can open up a transaction account online with Westpac and transfer money immediately into your new account.
+Once you arrive in Australia, you can open a Westpac Choice account online or in a local branch in just a few minutes.
+If you open online, you may still be required to visit a branch to verify your ID.

 A Westpac Choice transaction account is for people who have arrived in Australia in the last 12 months.
 There are no account keeping fees for full-time students or those under 30, no withdrawal fees at most major bank ATMs in Australia, and you’ll get a debit card to access cash, shop securely online, and tap and go (on purchases under $100).
 Apple Pay also offers a fast and secure way to pay in-store and online, using your favourite Apple device.